SCENE 01 / NIGHT VISION FILMING

 Low-light and infrared cinematography for your Irish production.

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In Ireland, this technique is essential for documenting nocturnal wildlife—red deer in Killarney National Park, puffins on the Skellig Islands, grey seals along the Atlantic coast, and basking sharks off the western shores—as well as for capturing night landscapes along the Wild Atlantic Way.
+In Ireland, this technique is key for logging nocturnal wildlife—red deer in Killarney National Park, puffins on the Skellig Islands, grey seals along the Atlantic coast, and basking sharks off the western shores—as well as for capturing night landscapes along the Wild Atlantic Way.

+Here is the short of it.
 We source night vision and infrared camera packages through rental houses in Dublin and Wicklow, including Ardmore and Ashford Studios.
-We coordinate experienced crews familiar with the Wicklow Mountains, Connemara, and the Ring of Kerry.
-Our team works alongside Screen Ireland and the Office of Public Works to secure permits for filming in national parks and protected heritage sites.
+We set up skilled crews familiar with the Wicklow Mountains, Connemara, and the Ring of Kerry.
+Our team works alongside Screen Ireland.
+The Office of Public Works to secure permits for filming in national parks and covered heritage sites.

 Capabilities